pradeephubgit/questdb.io/docs/concept/geohashes.md

 - all decimal digits (0-9) and
 - almost all of the alphabet (case-insensitive) **except "a", "i", "l",** **"o"**.

-The followng figure illustrates how increasing the length of a geohash results in a higher-precision grid size:
+The following figure illustrates how increasing the length of a geohash results in a higher-precision grid size:

 import Screenshot from "@theme/Screenshot"